Emotions run high at sentencing for 2 teens convicted of killing toddler

-JACKSONVILLE, Fla. - Two teens convicted of killing a 22-month-old Jacksonville boy in a gang rivalry shooting were sentenced Thursday to life in prison.
+JACKSONVILLE, Fla. – Two teens convicted of killing 22-month-old Aiden McClendon in a gang rivalry shooting appeared in Duval County court Thursday for a sentencing hearing.

-Emotions ran high earlier this month during a sentencing hearing as the prosecution and defense called loved ones to the stand.
+During Thursday's sentencing hearing for both Richardson and Hayes, emotions ran high as the prosecution and defense called loved ones to the stand.

 The state called Tomeshia Brown, Aiden's mother, via Skype.

 "In my heart, I feel like a piece of me died with Aiden.
 My baby was only 22 months and he didn’t deserve to have his life taken away from him.
 Now, all I have are the great things he could have done with his life," Brown said, crying.
 "There's no justification for what happened to my son."

 The defense also argued against the prosecution’s mention of Richardson’s previous run-ins with law enforcement.
 In 2012, Richardson was accused of sexual battery of a girl under 10 years old, which, his mother testified, didn’t make him a bad person.

 When the prosecution asked Tracy Richardson, his mother, if her son "indicated he had sex with a 10 year old," she responded, "Something like that.
 I don’t know."

 The judge said the incident, which he said was deemed sexual battery, was not relevant to the case.

 Other family members of the defendants spoke, arguing the teens' innocence.
 Hayes' father testified his son had a "normal childhood."

 The defense called a psychologist, who said Hayes would be fit for rehabilitation.